i-kohan/nestjs-graphql-union-ResolveField/README.md

+This example is an extended copy of the documentation example: https://docs.nestjs.com/graphql/unions-and-enums#code-first.

 In this example we have Author and Book models.
-This models are these models are united in a ResultUnion.
+These models are united in a ResultUnion.

 Author model must resolve list of books, Book model must resolve it author.